nikitavoloboev/data/macOS/apps/day-one.md

 # [Day One](http://dayoneapp.com)
 Day One is my digital life journal.

-I mostly use it to write my [Day Evaluations](https://medium.com/@NikitaVoloboev/day-evaluations-5706f31c9c5e#.m4lw1eo32) evaluating my day and noting interesting and memorable things that have happened to me during the day.
+I started with journalling my writing [Day Evaluations](https://medium.com/@NikitaVoloboev/day-evaluations-5706f31c9c5e#.m4lw1eo32), evaluating my day and noting interesting and memorable things that have happened to me during the day.

-I also log and archive automatically my tweets and Instagram posts using [IFTTT](https://ifttt.com/day_one).
+Since then however, I adopted a more open approach to documenting my memories and life in a way that doesn't stop me from being in the moment and just enjoying things and experiences.

+I am very open to the public sharing both the things I know and like and also the different little things that happen to me, so I use [IFTTT](https://ifttt.com/day_one) to log and archive my public activity from Instagram and Twitter into Day one.

 ## My Journals
 ### Photo a Day
 I make a picture of me every day and put it in the journal.
 Often doing it a new and different place and saying how I feel about the day.
 I want to do a collage of these pictures in the future.
+Sometimes I put more than one photo there.
+The idea is that I can replicate what happened to me from that day just from the photos.

 ### Evaluation
 Weekly evaluation and self reflection.
 I use [Timing](https://timingapp.com/?lang=en) and [Wakatime](https://wakatime.com/dashboard) for this see through these tools where I spent my time and where I can do better.